 - Likewise, you can assign other mailbox permissions like Send on behalf and Full access.

-Another way to assign these mailbox permissions to the Office 365 user mailboxes is the use of PowerShell cmdlet.
+Another way to assign these mailbox permissions to the Microsoft 365 user mailboxes is the use of PowerShell cmdlet.
+It is quite a technical procedure and requires prior knowledge of using and running cmdlets in the Exchange PowerShell.

-To run the PowerShell commands for assigning the permissions, you need to connect to Exchange Online first.
+To run the PowerShell commands for assigning the permissions, you need to connect Windows PowerShell to Exchange Online first.

 - First, run the Windows PowerShell as administrator (right-click on the application icon and choose Run as administrator option).